nightnoryu/go-whisper-subtitles/README.md

 bin/gosubsbrewkit build
 ```

-This script will download a [brewkit build system](https://github.com/ispringtech/brewkit) binary and put it in the `bin` directory of the project.
+This script will download a [brewkit build system](https://github.com/ispringtech/brewkit) binary and put it in

-## Tasks to do

-- [ ] Add model loading from the web
-- [ ] Provide `libwhisper.a` and header files
-- [ ] Add Makefile with proper linking
-- [ ] Remove hardcoded filenames, use temporary directory with randomly generated filenames and remove leftovers
-- [ ] Add CLI parameters
-  - to mux the subtitles file or not + SRT output filename
-  - specifying output container format (mkv/mp4/webm)
-- [ ] Make fancy CLI output & logging
+the `bin` directory of the project.
+The build is entirely dockerized, so you don't have to install other dependencies.
+First build may take a while, because we're building whisper.cpp bindings for Go, but subsequent builds will be much
+faster, harnessing the power of brewkit image caching.

+_STILL UNDER CONSTRUCTION_